How to Clean Diamond Jewelry

-2. Microwavable Hot Water and Soap: Put two parts water, one part gentle cleanser like Woolite or a gentle dishwashing soap (not dishwasher soap), and one part ammonia into a Pyrex dish or some other dish that is microwave safe.
-When you get the solution very hot (about 30 seconds on high), remove the dish and then gently place the diamond hoop earrings into the dish.
-Allow them to soak for 10-20 minutes.
+2. Microwavable Hot Water and Soap: Put two parts water, one part gentle cleanser (Woolite or a gentle dishwashing soap, and one part ammonia into a microwaveable cup or bowl.
+Microwave the solution for about 30 seconds, then remove the dish and gently place your jewelry into the solution.
+Allow it to soak for 10-20 minutes.
 Then remove and rub gently with your fingers to remove any dirt.
 Use a toothbrush or other kind of brush ONLY on the under part of the diamonds to remove any accumulated dirt from there.
-If you have to use something else besides your finger, use a very small piece of flannel cloth to wipe them.
-Then rinse them off well with warm water in a sink where the drain is stopped or covered with an inverted plate.
-Once the soapy residue is removed, dry them with a very soft, non-abrasive cloth so the gold surface is buffed shiny and not scratched.
-The ammonia will clean the diamonds well but it has also been known to be rough on the gold metal so you don’t want to leave your earrings soaking in this solution for more than about 20 minutes as the ammonia could pit the gold or loosen the diamonds in their setting.
+If you have to use something else besides your finger, use a very small piece of flannel cloth to wipe your jewelry.
+Then rinse it off well with warm water in a sink where the drain is stopped or covered.
+Once the soapy residue is removed, dry your jewelry with a very soft, non-abrasive cloth.
+The ammonia will clean the diamonds well but it has also been known to be rough on gold, so you don’t want to leave your jewelry soaking in this solution for more than about 20 minutes as the ammonia could pit the gold or loosen the diamonds in their setting.
 You can save the cleaning solution you made for multiple washes until it gets visibly dirty.